knebiolo/mast/README.md

 ## False Positive Classification
 Assuming cross validation results were favorable, you can now proceed to false positive classification.
 There are three classification methods available; classify 1, 2 and 3.
 Classify 1 uses the training data you just created, while classify 2 uses someone else’s training data.
 Classify 3 reclassifies an already classified dataset, which is designed to proceed until no more false positives have been identified and removed from the dataset.

-To run the classify_1.py script update the following lines:
+Copy and paste the classify_1.py script into your favorite IDE and update the following lines:
-1. Update the receiver ID (line 15)
+1. Update the receiver ID (line 12)
-2. Update the receiver type (line 16) – input can either be **lotek** or **orion**
+2. Update the receiver type (line 13) – input can either be **lotek** or **orion**
-3. Update input workspace (line 17)
+3. Update input workspace (line 14)
-4. Update project database name (line 18)
+4. Update project database name (line 15)
-5. Update the fields used in the classification (line 26)
+5. Update the fields used in the classification (line 25)
-6. Update the number of processors (line 44)
+6. Update whether or not to use an informed prior, default = True

 example classify_1.py:
 ```
-import multiprocessing as mp
+# import modules
 import time
 import os
 import sqlite3